Cryptanalysis of PLWE based on zero-trace quadratic roots: Introduction

-In nearly all practical applications, either in post-quantum cryptography or in homomorphic encryption, the polynomial $f(x)$ defining $R_q$ is considered to be cyclotomic, due to the distinctive arithmetic properties enjoyed by these fields, which are used in the security reduction proofs as well as in practical implementations.
+In nearly all practical instances of (P)LWE-based cryptographic schemes, either in post-quantum cryptography or in homomorphic encryption, the polynomial $f(x)$ defining $R_q$ is considered to be cyclotomic, due to the distinctive arithmetic properties enjoyed by these fields, which are used in the security reduction proofs as well as in practical implementations.
 For instance, the NIST standard Crystals-Kyber (\cite{FIPS:2024:203}) is based on the Module Learning With Errors problem, a variant of PLWE.
-Its modulus polynomial is the $2^m$ cyclotomic polynomial ($m=8$ or larger, for different security levels).
-The third-round NIST candidate SABER (\cite{saber}) also uses PLWE backed on the $1024$-th cyclotomic polynomial.
+In particular, its modulus polynomial is the $2^8$ cyclotomic polynomial.
+The third-round NIST candidate SABER (\cite{saber}) also uses a variant of PLWE backed on the $2^8$-th cyclotomic polynomial.
 As for homomorphic encryption standards, nearly all the schemes use PLWE moduli polynomials that are either cyclotomic (mainly HELib \cite{helib}, LATTIGO \cite{lattigo}, or OpenFHE \cite{openfhe}) or minimal polynomials of the maximal totally real extension (the current implementation of LATTIGO allows to choose this subfield).
 For a complete analysis of homomorphic encryption schemes based on non-cyclotomic number fields and their practical performance we refer the reader to \cite{PTGG:2021:RMR}.

-However, some other works like \cite{BCSV:2020:FCP}, \cite{PP:2019:ASL} and \cite{RSW:2018:RPP} deal with more general families of non-cyclotomic number fields and polynomials.
+However, some other works like \cite{PP:2019:ASL} and \cite{RSW:2018:RPP} deal with more general families of non-cyclotomic number fields and polynomials.
 Moreover, the problem is shown to enjoy a reduction from a supposedly \emph{hard} problem for the family of ideal lattices whenever the prime $q$ is of the form $q=\mathcal{O}(N^k)$ with $k\in\mathbb{N}$ independent of $N$ (for instance, see Lemma~4.1 in \cite{SSTX:2009:EPK} for the power-of-two cyclotomic case).
 As a matter of fact, in most applications $k$ is considered to be $2$ and this is what we will also assume here.

 The aforementioned ideal-lattice based problems are supposed to be intractable in the worst case although some further investigation shows that the Shortest Vector Problem might be more tractable for ideal lattices than for general ones (for an up-to-date account on the ideal-lattice Shortest Vector Problem in the cyclotomic case see \cite{DPW:2019:SVF}, while for more general families of ideal lattices the reader is referred to \cite{BR:2020:TPU}).